LawnGnome/waybar-custom-modules/README.md

 # Waybar custom modules

-This repo contains four custom module providers for Waybar.
+This repo contains five custom module providers for Waybar.
 Each provider is a binary that you can configure Waybar to use with its custom module support, and you'll get something useful.
 Most notably, you can also generate sparklines with the CPU and memory related modules.